RTXI/current-hold/README.md

 ![Current Hold GUI](current-hold.png)

 <!--start-->
 This module outputs a static value set by the user.
 Nothing else.
-This is an extremely simply module.
+This is an extremely simple module.
 <!--end-->

 ####Output Channels